DijendraKyada/NYC-Taxi-Analysis/README.md

  ```

-Above code return a dictionary.
+Above code returns a dictionary.
 We could simply display this as a bar chat with use of following code:
 ```python
 plt.bar(list(hour_passenger.keys()), hour_passenger.values(), color='grey')
 plt.title('Passenger Count by hours')